Obbaron/ampm-analysis/docs/CLUSTERING.md

 | 20               | ~5M            | ~6 GB             |
 | 50               | ~12M           | ~15 GB            |

-If your machine has 32 GB total and you're running everything else (Plotly, polars copies of the data), `layers_per_chunk=11-20` is the safe range.
-Below 11 you start spending more time on chunk boundaries than on the actual clustering.
+If your machine has 32 GB total and you're running everything else (Plotly, polars copies of the data), `layers_per_chunk=11-20` is still millions of data point and will hit your swap memory pretty hard.
+The downsampling method is more memory efficient but the clustering needs retuning for the now sparser data set.

 The chunked algorithm is parallelized via DBSCAN's `n_jobs=-1`, so all CPU cores are used.
 Expect ~99% CPU utilization throughout.